 As with the other fields, we can filter the subject for a specific string, and the Flow will only trigger if that condition is met.

 There’s a case that you should be aware of.
 The “when an email is flagged” trigger will trigger when the email is changed in any way if the email is already flagged.
 For example, let’s say that you flag an email (Flow triggers) and then apply a category (Flow triggers) again.
 You will have two triggers for the same email when you expect only one.
 Please consider this when dealing with this trigger because it can lead to unforeseen issues.

-Microsoft indicates that the trigger should fire immediately, but there are rare cases where it may be up to 1h for it to trigger.
-I haven’t experienced this, but have this in mind if your Flows take time to trigger.
+Microsoft indicates that the trigger should fire immediately, but there are rare cases where it may take up to 1h for it to trigger.
+I haven’t experienced this, but I have this in mind if your Flows take time to trigger.